-- 1. Obtain an aggregated grade of a "C" or better. - 2.
-Complete all make-up work required. - 3.
+- 1. Obtain an aggregated grade of a "C" or better and pass the final exam(s) - Complete all make-up work required. - 3.
 Demonstrate proficiency in all skills. - 4.
 Demonstrate proficiency and accuracy in drawing specimens (Phlebotomy Only). - 5.
 Satisfy externship and/or clinical rotation requirements. - 6.
 Satisfy all financial obligations with Larock.